San Diego Interior Design Schools

 San Diego State University

-Bachelor of Arts in Applied Arts and Sciences - Interior Design
+Bachelor of Arts in Applied Arts and Sciences - Interior Architecture

 In order to be prepared for this interior design bachelor's degree program, students are required to take classes in art history, visual presentation, design and drawing.
 A portfolio review and junior-level evaluation is necessary to enter into the program's upper-division classes.
 Upper-division coursework explores methods and materials, interior design techniques and art history.
 Additionally students must complete a 3-credit practicum experience to graduate.

-Liberal arts and applied arts help form the basis and foundation of the interior design master's degree program.
+Liberal arts and applied arts help form the basis and foundation of this master's degree program with an emphasis on interior architecture.
 The intellectual and artistic aspects of interior design are emphasized.
 Faculty members help students learn how to address human problems in three-dimensional form and space.
 In order to graduate, students must complete at least 30 credit hours and an exhibition.

 Admission into the fine arts program requires students to provide digital examples of work, letters of reference and artist statement, as well as hold a bachelor's degree in studio art.
-The 60-credit program focuses on the aesthetic, social and cultural aspects of the field, and students must complete an exhibition and thesis prior to graduation.
+The 60-credit program with an emphasis on interior architecture focuses on the aesthetic, social and cultural aspects of the field, and students must complete an exhibition and thesis prior to graduation.

-Palomar College is the next nearest community college to San Diego that offers interior design certificates and associate degree programs.
-The school is located about 37 miles away.
+Palomar College is the next nearest community college to San Diego that offers an interior design certificate and an associate degree program in the field.
+The school is located about 30 miles away.